-Bariatric surgery can lead to premature birthNovember 12th, 2013 in Surgery /
+Bariatric surgery can lead to premature birthNovember 12, 2013 in Medicine & Health / Surgery

 Babies born of women who have undergone bariatric (weight-loss) surgery are more likely to be premature and to be small for gestational age, according to a large registry study carried out at Karolinska Institutet in Sweden and published in the BMJ.
 The researchers believe that these pregnancies should be considered risk pregnancies and that prenatal care should monitor them extra carefully.